-9. Privacy & Transparency Considerations
+11. Privacy & Transparency Considerations

-Broadcast RID messages can contain PII.
+Broadcast RID messages can contain Personally Identifiable Information (PII).
 A viable architecture for PII protection would be symmetric encryption of the PII using a session key known to the UAS and its USS.
-An authorized Observer could send the encrypted PII along with the UAS ID (to the USS in which the UAS ID is registered if that can be determined, e.g., from received Broadcast RID information such as the UAS ID itself, or to the Observer's USS, or to a Public Safety USS) to get the plaintext.
-Alternatively, the authorized Observer can receive the key to directly decrypt all PII content sent by that UA during that session (UAS operation).
+Authorized Observers could obtain plaintext in either of two ways.
+An Observer can send the UAS ID and the cyphertext to a server that offers decryption as a service.
+An Observer can send the UAS ID only to a server that returns the session key, so that Observer can directly locally decrypt all cyphertext sent by that UA during that session (UAS operation).
+In either case, the server can be: a Public Safety USS; the Observer's own USS; or the UA's USS if the latter can be determined (which under DRIP it can be, from the UAS ID itself).

-An authorized Observer can instruct a UAS via the USS that conditions have changed mandating no PII protection or land the UA (abort the operation).

 PII can be protected unless the UAS is informed otherwise.
 This could come as part of UTM operation authorization.
 It can be special instructions at the start or during an operation.
-PII protection can not be used if the UAS loses connectivity to the USS.
+PII protection MUST not be used if the UAS loses connectivity to the USS.
 The UAS always has the option to abort the operation if PII protection is disallowed.